 - Finish with your usual moisturiser, and remember to apply an SPF in the morning if spending time outdoors.

 One of Liz’s favourite retinol brands is Beauty Pie, she is currently using their Super Retinol.
-You can enjoy a months free membership at Beauty Pie using the checkout code LIZLOVES.
+Save £10 off your first month or your first annual fee with the code LIZLOVES at checkout.

 Loved this?
 Read on here: